sergij14/chat-app/README.md

 # Chat App

 Node.js application for chatting.
-Built with Socket.IO, Styled with Bulma.
+Built with Socket.IO.
+Front-End created with vanilla JavaScript & styled with Bulma.